 It would be fun to work with Jarir, I envision doing a series of craft tutorials using Roco products😍

-What advice would you give for aspiring businesswomen or mompreneurs, especially those in Saudi Arabia?
+What advice would you give for aspiring businesswomen, especially those in Saudi Arabia?

 Don’t underestimate the power of social media!
 When you spend the time and learn how to properly use social media and keep followers engaged with consistent content, the more you will get out of it.
 When you’re passionate and believe in what you have to offer it will shine through.